DSC-AIT-Pune/Android-Study-Jams-sampleKotlinApps/README.md

 - Familiarity with the general software development process for object-oriented applications using an IDE (Integrated Development Environment).
-- At least 1-3 years of experience with object-oriented programming and the Java programming language, or a comparable modern language.
 - Familiarity with the Kotlin programming language.

 Android Studio Version
 ----------------------

-During development of this course, all samples were built using Android Studio 3.3, and the codelabs assume you are using Android Studio 3.3 with corresponding libraries and available features.
-See the
 [Android Studio download page](https://developer.android.com/studio) for details.